zchee/neovim-wiki/GSoC-2019-Ideas.md

 **Desirable Skills:**

 - C and related tools
-- Familarity with Lua C API is a plus.
+- Familiarity with Lua C API is a plus.

 **Description:**

 Nvim is always built with a builtin Lua interpreter.
-A goal is to make Lua a first class language for plugins and user config, which can access editor functionality directly, without "sheling out" to VimL commands and functions.
+A goal is to make Lua a first class language for plugins and user config, which can access editor functionality directly, without "shelling out" to VimL commands and functions.

 **Expected Result:**

 More functionality is directly exposed to Lua.
 This project idea is a bit open ended, and improvements can be made in different directions.
 Regardless what priorities are decided, it is expected that the project will take form as multiple smaller deliverables that will be merged separately during the duration of the project.

-The project can involve calls the core editor makes to VimL, such as autocmds, mappings and function-based options like `'omnifunc'`, where native Lua support could be added.
+The project can involve calls the core editor makes to VimL, such as autocommands, mappings and function-based options like `'omnifunc'`, where native Lua support could be added.
 Lua access to jobs and channels would also be worthwhile.
 Nvim is  working on building a Lua standard library to make it convenient to write plugins and user config in Lua.
 This goal is broad, and discussion with the plugin developing community is encouraged, about what functionality would be most useful for the standard library.

 Another direction is to add new extension points, such as letting Lua code control aspects of screen drawing.
-A  starting point could be to let Lua code draw a richer completion popupmenu for the TUI, by processing popupmenu UI events internally.
+A  starting point could be to let Lua code draw a richer completion popup menu for the TUI, by processing popup menu UI events internally.

 - Code license: Apache 2.0